 The Ronald F. Inglehart Honorary Lecture 2022

 In 2022 the WVSA introduced The Ronald F. Inglehart Honorary Lecture to commemorate the memory and scientific legacy of the Founder of the World Values Survey Prof. Ronald F. Inglehart.
-The 2022 lecture will be read by Prof. Russell J. Dalton.
-This year's lecture will be delivered via Zoom; attendance is free of charge.
-The lecture will take place on Thursday, December 8, 2022 at 10.00 PST / 13.00 EST / 18.00 UTC / 19.00 CET.
-Please, complete the registration form to receive the Zoom link by email.
+The 2022 lecture was read by Prof. Russell J. Dalton.
+The lecture took place on Thursday, December 8, 2022 and was conducted over Zoom.
+Video and ppt slides are available.

 Social Modernization and Political Tolerance in America: The Untold Story